daniellevb00/scraping-dutch-housing-market/README.md

 * Zeeland = 13 municipalities
 Total = 352 municipalities.

 ### 2.3 Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g. to cover a more diverse range of instances, because instances were withheld or unavailable).

-It is a sample in the sense that all house-listings in the Netherlands are included (which is the full population), but are grouped and displayed as averages of their municipality.
+All house listings in the Netherlands are included in our dataset (the full population), however their data is grouped and displayed as an average for each municipality.
 As every listing is located in a municipality, the sample is certainly representative of the larger set.
 Thus, our sample knows full geographic coverage.

 ### 2.4 What data does each instance consist of?
 'Raw' data (e.g. unprocessed text or images) or features?
 In either case, please provide a description.

-To clarify, each province, or instance, knows its own page, but next to that, also is the parent of several municipality pages (as described in question 2.2).
+*here we call provinces instances again, while I think it should be municipality = instance* To clarify, each province, or instance, knows its own page, but next to that, also is the parent of several municipality pages (as described in question 2.2).
 However, the structure of this province and municipality page are almost identical.
 For this question, illustration is based on one of the municipality pages, Tilburg (Noord-Brabant).

 First, all pages display a map of the Netherlands and their specific location on the map.
 Next, all contain a link to all the houses that are for sale followed by a link for all houses that are for rent.
 Furthermore, a subsequent link directs to themost expensive houses of the munucipality/province in question.